 Most people are familiar with investing, especially in properties and stocks.
 But not many have heard about Forex trading.
 The idea of Forex trading as a living is even more absurd.
 However, there are many people out there who are doing Forex trading for a living.
 Yes, trading as a full-time career because it is lucrative!
 If you are thinking about venturing into Forex trading, here is our beginners’ guide for you.
 It has everything on the essential things you need to know about Forex trading before getting started.

-1. What is Forex trading?
+What is retail forex trading?

 Forex trading involves trading currencies in pairs, which are also known as currency pairs.
 There are many different types of currency pairs in the market, from popular ones like EUR/USD to more obscure ones like USD/ZAR.

 Anatomy of a currency pair

 One thing you need to know before embarking on any form of Forex trading is to understand what it means to buy and sell each currency pair.
 A currency pair is quoted in a base/quote currency format in the Forex market.
 Let’s take USD/JPY for example.
 In this currency pair (USD/JPY), USD is the base currency while JPY is the quote currency.
 The price of USD/JPY means the amount of JPY you can get in return for US$1.
 If we take an example closer to home like SGD/MYR, the price of SGD/MYR reflects how much MYR you can get for S$1.

-4. What actually happens when a currency pair moves?
+What actually happens when a currency pair moves?

 There are four ways in which a currency pair can move, i.e. the base currency and quote currency can either strengthen or weaken.
 For example, the base currency strengthening will give the same price effect on the currency pair as the base currency quote currency weakening.